tiendu/tiendu.github.io/_posts/2024-12-06-rust-concepts-smart-pointers.markdown

 categories: [guide, english, programming, rust]
 ---

 In Rust, **smart pointers** are special types of pointers that do more than just point to data.
 They help manage the memory and ownership of data safely and automatically.
 Rust uses smart pointers to ensure the program runs efficiently without memory leaks or unsafe access to data.
-Let's look at three important smart pointers: **Box**, **Rc**, and **RefCell**.
+Let's look at these important smart pointers: **Box**, **Rc**, and **RefCell**.

 ---